esfoobar/flaskbook/README.md

         - Mimic the same path of static
         - Set the bucket to public read
         - Make sure you add `AmazonS3FullAccess` as a policy to your user in IAM
-    - Modify the imaging library to use S3 if Debug=False
+    - Modify the imaging library to use S3 if AWS_BUCKET is set